 Are we being sober, quick to observe and striving to be qualified to become a linchpin in our dealings with others and successfully navigating the challenges of the world?

-Are we adapting the ways we lead and fulfill our callings during this pandemic (or any unexpected curve ball in life) and making inspired changes to continue to meet the needs of those we love and serve?
+Are we adapting the ways we lead and fulfill our callings during whether there is a pandemic, or any unexpected curve ball in life, and making inspired changes to continue to meet the needs of those we love and serve?

 Are we regularly taking time each week to ponder on how and who Father needs us to serve in BOTH our calling and our responsibility as a saint?

 We don’t have to be the president of an organization to contribute as a linchpin to the needs of that organization.
 We don’t have be assigned as a ministering sister or brother to a specific person to listen for and act on promptings of safeguarding someone Father has placed in our path.

 My grandpa spent most of his life in a small farming community in Kansas.
 In his little town of Cawker City, their claim to fame was the largest ball of twine in the world.
 (Random, right?)
 Yet, as I learned more about my grandpa, I think he had the largest heart in the world and was quick to observe.